-- SSDI is available to workers who pay Social Security disability insurance premiums through FICA taxes withheld from every paycheck.
+- SSDI is available to workers who pay Social Security disability insurance premiums through FICA payroll taxes.

-- SSI is available to low-income individuals without sufficient work credits or disability insurance coverage.
-Therefore, they aren’t eligible for Social Security disability insurance benefits based on their own work record.
+- SSI is available to low income individuals without enough work credits or disability insurance coverage.
+Therefore, they cannot qualify for Social Security disability insurance benefits based on their own work record.

-But even knowing that, it can still be difficult to tell which program’s paying you money each month.
+But even knowing that, it can still be difficult to tell which program is paying you money each month.
 After all, you fill out the same application paperwork, regardless.
 Once the Social Security Administration (SSA) gets your application, the agency reviews it for both programs’ eligibility requirements.
-If you meet all medical requirements and have disability insurance coverage, you may get approved for SSDI.
+If you meet all medical requirements and have disability insurance coverage, you may qualify for SSDI.
 If you meet all medical requirements but don’t have Social Security disability insurance, then you may qualify for SSI instead.

 Who Pays for Social Security Disability Insurance Benefits and Supplemental Security Income?

-There are distinct differences between the two benefits programs that you should know about, including who pays for them and how much:
+There are major differences between the two benefits programs that you should know about, including who pays for them and how much:

-- SSDI recipients have the potential to get more money than SSI beneficiaries do each month.
+- People on SSDI have the potential to get more money than SSI pays each month.
 That’s because SSDI benefits are based on your payroll contribution to Social Security’s disability insurance program.
-So if you’ve paid enough in disability insurance premiums to qualify for SSDI, you have the potential to earn more.
+So if you’ve paid enough into Social Security to qualify for SSDI, you have the potential to earn more.

 - SSI benefits are based on the annual Federal Benefit Rate and are paid from a completely different fund.
-(In 2020, the maximum SSI payment is $783 a month.
-Couples can receive a maximum of $1,175 per month in SSI.)
-These benefits are paid for out of the general tax fund, not the Social Security disability insurance program.
-If you’re still not sure which benefits you have or how to qualify (since the Social Security Administration manages payments for both programs), we’ll explain more below.
+(In 2023, the maximum SSI payment is $914 a month.
+Couples can receive a maximum of $1,371 per month in SSI.)
+These benefits are paid for out of the general tax fund, not the Social Security trust fund.
+If you’re still not sure which benefits you have or how to qualify (since the SSA manages payments for both programs), we’ll explain more below.

 How to Tell If You Have Disability Insurance Coverage Before You Apply for Benefits

 - Work history — Have you worked 5 in the last 10 years and paid disability insurance premiums through your FICA taxes?
 Then you likely qualify for SSDI, but there are always exceptions.
 Your age when you become disabled determines how many years you must work to qualify for SSDI.
-The SSA’s eligibility rules say that anyone over 35 must work 5 in the last 10 years to qualify for SSDI.
+The SSA rules say that anyone over 35 must work 5 in the last 10 years to qualify for SSDI.
 That’s because your insurance coverage ends exactly five years after you stop working and paying FICA taxes.
-If you wait until after your coverage lapses to apply, you can’t get approved for SSDI.
-If that happens but you still meet all medical requirements for disability, the SSA may approve your claim for SSI benefits instead.
+If you wait until after your coverage lapses to apply, then you can’t get SSDI.
+If that happens but you still meet all medical requirements, the SSA may approve your claim for SSI benefits instead.

 - Disability insurance premiums you pay for with FICA taxes — The “Federal Insurance Contributions Act” taxes that come out of every paycheck cover your insurance premiums, Social Security retirement, and Medicare benefits.
-In order to qualify for SSDI, you must have FICA taxes withheld from every paycheck and apply for SSDI before your coverage runs out.
-If you’re a federal employee or have an employer-provided pension, you might not pay FICA taxes.
+In order to qualify for SSDI, you must pay FICA payroll taxes and apply for SSDI before your coverage runs out.
+If you’re a federal employee or have a pension from work, you might not pay FICA taxes.
 Look for any amount listed in Box 4 on last year’s W-2.

-- Work credits — The SSA uses your yearly earnings to determine your Social Security work credits.
+- Work credits — The SSA uses your yearly job income to determine your Social Security work credits.
 You can earn a maximum of four work credits every year, and you’ll need 40 total to qualify for SSDI.
-In addition to those 40 work credits required for disability insurance benefits, you must earn 20 within the past decade.
+In addition to those 40 work credits required for disability insurance benefits, you must earn 20 in the past decade.

 You May Qualify for Legal Assistance

-Still have questions about how federal disability insurance works?
-SSDI and SSI are notoriously complex programs, and only one pays disability insurance benefits.
+Still have questions about how to get benefits?
+SSDI and SSI are very complex programs, and only one pays disability insurance benefits.
 Luckily, you can sign up for a free phone call from a Social Security attorney in your area.
-People who file their claims with help from a lawyer are 2x more likely to get approved for benefits the first time they apply.
-If a lawyer can’t get your claim approved, you pay $0 for legal assistance.
-And if you do win, then you’ll only pay a small, one-time fee.
+People who have lawyers file their claims are nearly 3x more likely to receive benefits.
+If a lawyer can’t get you benefits, then you pay $0 for expert claim help.
+And if you do win, then you’ll only pay one small fee after you get your money first.